tsoonjin/fyp/doc/robosub_survey/robosub2016.md

  - should include wider array of search movement
  - vision algorithm should be highly adaptable and easily tuned to different condition
  - understand more on how to tune the camera parameters dynamically based on conditions
+ - more generic way to localizing to object
+ - simulator for mission and vision testing using OpenGL shader with TRANSDEC texture

 ## Problem